• Please enter a valid email

 • Include folders: if you have custom folders on your site, you can choose to include them here.

-• No compression: as you can see, this option should be ticked if you are experiencing failures due to a backup being too large.
+• Less compression: as you can see, this option should be ticked if you choose to create a backup file faster but with less compression.

 • Optimize database tables before backup: this is recommended, as it will decrease the size of your backup.